KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

 The metrics with |```le="+Inf"``` specify the total number of HTTP requests made of the type specified (GET or POST) and is automatically included by Micrometer.
 The metrics with |```le="0.4"|``` specify the number of HTTP requests that lasted at most 400ms.
 The metrics with |```le="0.015"|``` specify the number of HTTP requests that lasted at most 15ms.
 Note that these metrics are cumulative, so all requests included in the ```le="0.015"|``` metric are also included in the ```le="0.4"|``` metric.

+### Making the Percentage of Fast HTTP Requests a Metric
 Now how do we create metrics which show the fraction of HTTP requests that are completed in 15ms?

 As discussed earlier in this chapter, one approach is to use the metrics we just generated to define custom metrics in our recording_rules.yml file.
 Another approach is to calculate it in Grafana.
 We'll do the former by adding these two metrics to our recording_rules.yml file: